sga-noud/adaptive-mushroom/README.md

 view_layout:
   grid-area: YOUR_AREA_NAME_HERE
 ```
-You can always reorganize the areas in your layout by editing the content of the `custom:grid-layout` card that is at the base of the dashboard view.
+You can always reorganize the `grid-area`s in your layout by editing the content of the `custom:grid-layout` card that is at the base of the dashboard view.

 The navigation menu will start working once you add more views.
-Remember to change the decluttering templates of both navigation components (called `side-nav` and `bottom-nav`) to suit your view names and icons.
+Remember to edit the decluttering templates of both navigation components (called `side-nav` and `bottom-nav`, editable through the `Raw configuration editor`) to suit your view names and icons.

 ## ToDo's
 - [ ] Add screenshots
 - [X] Add links to dependencies
 - [ ] Confirm installation steps are correct
 - [ ] Add lovelace.yaml of other views
+- [X] Add automations.yaml

 ## License
 Copyright © 2023 SGA-Noud